 Tariku applied the basic agronomic practices and keep the field free of any weeds, grows pulse crops in his coffee field so as to maintain the fertility of the soil.
 The pruning practices are carried out with the technical help from our Stumping Project partners, Technoserve, and some district Agricultural experts.

 Tariku processes the coffee with the help of Tesfaye Roba, and this lot has been processed as a traditional Natural, first by soaking the cherries to remove all immature, floaters, overripe and foreign matter and then drying on raised beds for 28 days.

 While coffee is Tariku's primary income, which he uses to support his family that includes 10 children (3 boys and 7 girls), he also grows navy beans and false banana, called “enset,” which produce no edible fruit but whose root and heart ( rhizome and pseudostem, if you want to be botanically accurate) can be harvested.

-Thanks for taking the time to leave a review Georgina! - glad to hear you are enjoying the Rocko.
+Thanks James.
+Really appreciate you taking the time to leave a review and it's always great to hear from people enjoying our coffee.

 I rarely write reviews for coffee beans but these are truly exceptional.
 The explosion of fruit and flavour makes every cup a delight.
 I’ve used it both with milk and my usual americano/double espresso in a bean to cup.
 I think using it with milk subdues the excellent aroma and flavour and it is best drink without milk.
 Truly an exceptional coffee bean